 The text is written in Hebrew with some Aramaic phrases and some transliterated Greek words and phrases.
 The only complete and english translation is Morton Smith's 30-chapter translation.

-The text describes the rise of Rabbi Ishmael.
+The text describes the rise of Rabbi Ishmael into heaven.

 It contains a report on a ritual practice for travel ('descent') to the divine throne room, and it is also full of Merkavah hymns recited by various heavenly and earthly beings.
 It describes six of the seven palaces of God and in particular contains a number of special names of God.